lgflorentino/activity-monitor-rb/README.md

-# Activity::Monitor::Rb

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/activity/monitor/rb`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+# Activity Monitor for Ruby

+This is a [Hanami](https://hanamirb.org) [provider](https://guides.hanamirb.org/v2.2/app/providers/).
+It's function is to receive notifications from webhooks commonly used on version control systems (VCS).

+There is no documentation given about setting up webhooks on any of the VCS platforms.
+Most VCS will have extensive doco for you to peruse.

+Features:

+* Create and maintain a user defined list of URL endpoints which will receive the JSON from the webhooks **(not implemented)**
+* Parse received JSON **(not implemented)**
+* Store parsed data in database **(not implemented)**
+*

+Anti-features:
+* No display or analysis of the data of any kind

 ## Installation

 Install the gem and add to the application's Gemfile by executing:

-    $ bundle add activity-monitor-rb
+    $ bundle add activity-monitor

 If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install activity-monitor-rb
+    $ gem install activity-monitor

 ## Usage